 1. Thread count

-Thread count is the number of threads per square inch.
-Simply, it is the weight of the material.
-Yes, a thin cotton is undesirable, but 1000 thread count of thereabouts is actually less breathable than it should be.
+Thread count is simply the number of threads per square inch.
+It is the weight of the material - we wouldn't judge the quality of a diamond simply by its weight, neither a jumper.
+A thin cotton is undesirable, but 1000 thread count and similar is actually less breathable than you might expect.

-To attain very high thread counts, retailers twist two or three yarns together before the cotton is woven.
+To attain very high thread counts, two or three yarns are twisted together before the cotton is woven.
 This effectively doubles or triples the thread count - there are more threads in the square inch!
-It is used in this way to strengthen lesser quality cotton and to create the “high thread counts” consumers often lust after - a win-win for retailers, lose-lose for consumers.
+It is used to strengthen lesser quality cotton and to create the “high thread counts” consumers often lust after - a win-win for retailers, lose-lose for consumers.
 This is referred to as two or three ply cotton.

 Think about a potato sack.
 It is woven by twisting yarns together.
 Individual rope yarns are twisted together and then those threads are woven together.

 I am yet to find a single ply cotton that is above 700 thread count.
-In addition, this fabric is woven with one of the top two cotton strains in the World - extra long staple Giza 87 cotton.
-It represents less than 1% of Egyptian Cotton produced and harvested - it is the creme de la creme of cotton.
-Cotton that is not of this quality can't be woven to this thread count singly ply because the yarns are not fine and strong enough - 700 thread wouldn't fit in to an inch.
+This particular fabric, which we can supply bespoke bed linens in, is woven with one of the top two cotton strains in the World - extra long staple Giza 87 cotton.
+It represents less than 1% of Egyptian Cotton produced and harvested - it is the creme de la creme of cotton and is characterised by being incredibly uniform, fine but strong.
+Cotton of lesser quality can't be woven to this thread count singly ply because the yarns are not fine and strong enough.

 2. Single ply